DevynJohnson/virtualPEX/README.md

 <p>This application does not require any installation, it is deployed on Render and can be accessed <a href="https://virtualpex.onrender.com/">here</a>.</p>

 ## Usage
 <p>This application is designed to be used by children to communicate their wants and needs using images.
-This is especially helpful for non-verbal or speech delayed children.</p>
+This is especially helpful for non-verbal or speech delayed children.
+The application is ideally viewed on a tablet device, but has all of the same functionality on both computer and mobile devices as well.</p>

+## Screenshots

+<p>Here are a few screenshots that show the application in action (screenshots taken using iPad 9th Generation):</p>

 ## Credits